noah978/Delta-Docs/Skins.md

 *   For Mac, Cocoa JSON Editor was used to make the JSON files for the included default skins, but any other JSON editor will work fine.
 *   For Windows, using an online editor is probably easiest but a powerful text editor like Atom, Sublime Text, or Coda will work as well.

-While working with a JSON file, it's suggested that you close all brackets (using the arrows normally found on the left side of the JSON editor) for the purpose of readability.
+While working with a JSON file, it's suggested that you close all braces and brackets (using the arrows normally found on the left side of the JSON editor for the purpose of readability.

 ---